Quick Solutions to Solve SPICE Convergence Issues.

 Unmodeled pins, error message: Less than two connections at node

-Avoid series cpacitors o current sources
+Avoid series capacitors or current sources

-verify that there are no series capacitors or series current sources.
+Ensure the absence of series capacitors or series current sources.

 Convergence Problems due to SPICE Simulation options settings